 As you may have read in my other post, I have just started up a casual but sexual relationship with a man who I think has a colostomy or ileostomy (I don't have an ostomy).
-After reading a number of posts from people having trouble with dating and intimacy, whether self-confidence or crappy partners, and when to tell your date, I thought you might like hear my perspective.
+After reading a number of posts from people having trouble with dating and intimacy, whether self-confidence or crappy partners, and when to tell your date, I thought you might like to hear my perspective.

-Perhaps his luck(?) is unusual but I hope this gives others hope that a full sex life after an ostomy is possible.
+Perhaps his luck(?) is unusual, but I hope this gives others hope that a full sex life after an ostomy is possible.

-So maybe you don't need to tell your date/partner before you get intimate & maybe it's better if you don't.
+So maybe you don't need to tell your date/partner before you get intimate - maybe it's better if you don't.
 I would recommend you at least have some level of intimacy before you spill the beans so they can see you as sexy.

 Just a thought from someone who probably knows absolutely nothing about what she's talking about!